G3ict – Vice President for Global Strategy and Development

 Dr Chau is an Academic Teaching Scholar at Victoria University.
 He completed his doctoral research and the Graduate Certificate in University Teaching at the University of Melbourne in 2014 and 2018 respectively.
 He received a Teaching Excellence Award at the Faculty of Architecture, Building and Planning at the University of Melbourne in 2018.
 Dr Chau received his architectural education in Hong Kong.
 He has more than ten years of professional practice experience in Hong Kong as a registered architect in an interdisciplinary environment.
 His various projects ranged from small public structures and public housing to large infrastructural projects.

-Kelli is currently a PhD candidate at the School of Design, Queensland University of Technology.
+Kelli is currently a PhD candidate at the School of Design, Queensland University of Technology, looking at how older adults’ homes affect their ability to sustain engagement and connection in their communities.
 She has a Bachelor of Occupational Therapy with Honours, and a background in the community and volunteer sector.

 Shelly Dival, Autism Design Specialist Enabling Spaces